teskav/Heuristieken/README.md

 ## Usage

 ## Problem
 The case Spacefreight is a constraint optimization problem (COP).
 The constraint that needs to be met is to ship all parcels from the cargolist(s).
 Other constraints are the maximum payload mass and the maximum payload volume of the spacecrafts.
 Each spacecraft has their own specifications.
-We can't exceed the maximum payloads of the spacecrafts while allocating the parcels.
+The maximum payloads of the spacecrafts cant be exceeded while allocating the parcels.
 Multiple spacecrafts can be deployed to ship all parcels to the International Space Station (ISS).

 The transportation costs need to be minimized, so the parcels from the cargolist(s) need to be distributed optimally to minimize costs.

 The costs are divided in two categories, base costs and fuel costs.
 Every spacecraft has different base costs, the initial costs for the use of the spacecraft.
 Fuel costs depend on the mass of the spacecraft, the used payload mass and the Fuel-to-Weight ratio (FtW) of the spacecraft.